MicrosoftDocs/sql-docs/docs/sql-assessment-api/sql-assessment-api-overview.md

 ## Get started

-SQL Assessment API is part of the [SQL Server Management Objects (SMO)](../relational-databases/server-management-objects-smo/installing-smo.md) version <X> and higher and the [SQL Server PowerShell module](../powershell/download-sql-server-ps-module.md) version <Y> and higher.
+SQL Assessment API is part of the [SQL Server Management Objects (SMO)](../relational-databases/server-management-objects-smo/installing-smo.md) July 2019 release version and higher and the [SQL Server PowerShell module](../powershell/download-sql-server-ps-module.md) July 2019 release version and higher.

 You can find the below information in the [samples repository](http://aka.ms/sql-assessment-api):